GUDHI/GUDHI.github.io/pages/keepintouch.md

 Please help us improving the quality of the GUDHI library.
 You may [contact us][1] to report bugs or suggestions.

-Gudhi is open to external contributions.
-If you want to join our development team, please contact us.
+GUDHI is open to external contributions.
+If you want to join our development team, please read carefully the [GUDHI Editorial Policy][2] and contact us.

  [1]: {{ site.url }}/contact
+ [2]: {{ site.url }}/img/GUDHI_Editorial_Policy.pdf